SerenityOS/serenity/Documentation/BuildInstructions.md

 When building with `make`, `gmake` must be used.
 The `makeall.sh` script will do this automatically when building on OpenBSD.

 ### Build
+> Before starting, make sure that you have configured your global identity for git, or the first script will fail after running for a bit.

 Go into the `Toolchain/` directory and run the **BuildIt.sh** script.

 Once you've built the toolchain, go into the `Kernel/` directory, then run